oceanprotocol/docs/discover/networks/README.md

 **Wallet.** If you can't find Polygon Mainnet as a predefined network, follow [Polygon's guide](https://wiki.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/#add-the-polygon-network-manually).

-**Bridge.** Check out the Polygon Bridge [guide](bridges.md) to learn how you can deposit, withdraw and send tokens.
+**Bridge.** Follow the [Polygon Bridge guide](bridges.md) in our docs.

 ### Oasis Sapphire Mainnet

-[Ocean Predictoor](../predictoor/README.md) is deployed on Oasis Sapphire mainnet for its ability to keep EVM transactions private.
+[Ocean Predictoor](../../predictoor/README.md) is deployed on Oasis Sapphire mainnet for its ability to keep EVM transactions private.
 This deployment does do not currently support ocean.js, ocean.py, or Ocean Market.

 <table data-header-hidden>
 <tbody>